Shankarpali

 • Heat ghee in a small pan over high heat until very hot.

 • Pour the hot ghee over the flour and mix with a spoon.
-This is called giving Moyan and it makes the shankarpali crispy and flaky.
+This process of adding ghee to the flour is called Moyan.
+It makes the shankarpali crispy and flaky.

 • You can replace ghee with oil too but the taste and texture of shankarpali will differ.